-The technology center takes seriously the safety and security of its students and staff, which includes electronic security.
-Therefore, it is the policy of the technology center to have in place measures to prevent unauthorized access to its computer networks and to prevent the online theft, disclosure, use, or dissemination of personally-identifiable information stored on its computer networks (a "security incident").
+Tulsa Tech takes seriously the safety and security of its students and staff, which includes electronic security.
+Therefore, it is policy to have in place measures to prevent unauthorized access to our computer networks including Multifactor Authentication to prevent online theft, disclosure, use, or dissemination of personally-identifiable information stored on our computer networks (a "security incident").